-The Capital Area MPO uses two types of funds for transit planning purposes: Section 5303 and Section 5307 of the Federal Transit Act Amendments of 1991.
+The Capital Area MPO uses two types of federal funds for transit planning purposes: Section 5303 and Section 5307 of the Federal Transit Act Amendments of 1991.
+The Capital Area MPO also uses Wake Transit Tax District funds to cover the costs of administering the Wake Transit Plan.